rahuman23/NPEF-Elite-/SQLLAB01/sqllab01.rst

 1.4 Build testing schema
 ++++++++++++++++++++++++

-First all, you need build a schema for the whole testing .
-Some of the vender will create a small schema like 1GB or maybe less than 100 MB .
-This is not a correct testing .
-When they create such small database schema .
-The data always on the database buffer , so the performance look so great .
-Suggest should be same size of customer current database or great than database’s buffer size .
+Firstly, you need build a schema for the whole testing .
+Some of the vender will create a small schema like 1GB or maybe less than 100 MB.
+This is incorrect.
+When they create such small database schema, the data will always be in the database buffer thus the performance look great.
+We suggest should be same size of customer current database or great than database’s buffer size.

-Steps-  Below TPC-C, click Schema Build and then double-click Options.
+Steps:  Below TPC-C, click Schema Build and then double-click Options.
 In the window that appears, enter your SQL Server host name, or IP address, database username, and password.
 After you fill up all the parameter , then click “OK”